vulkenree/Machine-Learning-Projects/bank_deposit_prediction/README.md

 ** I used a python library to create the lift curves, I think the 'wizard' legends are for showing the performance of a best case hypothetical model or a model with some god mode predicitons :).

+## Additional Steps to try for future improvements
+- [ ] Try Ordinal features for some of the categorical variables
+- [ ] Try SVM with more hypter parameters and more data
+- [ ] More hyper parameters in grid search for all classifier models.